kawine/blog/_posts/2020-02-14-contextual.markdown

 When discussing contextuality, it is important to consider the isotropy of embeddings (i.e., whether they're uniformly distributed in all directions).

 In both figures below, SelfSim('dog') = 0.95.
-On the left, isotropy is high: this suggests that 'dog' is poorly contextualized, since its representations are nearly identical across all contexts.
+On the left, isotropy is high: this suggests that 'dog' is poorly contextualized, since its representations are nearly identical across all the contexts in which it appears.
 The figure on the right -- which has low isotropy -- suggests the opposite: because *any two words have a cosine similarity > 0.95*, a self-similarity of 0.95 is relatively low, in which case 'dog' *is* highly contextualized!
 <p align="center">
 	<img src="{{ site.url }}/blog/assets/contextual/sphere_1.png" style="width: 30%">
 	&nbsp; vs. &nbsp;